 - Maintaining family coherence through shared values and beliefs

-- Teamwork within the family and strengthening the family as a unit
+- Building a sense of teamwork within the family and strengthening the family as a unit

-- Family members expressing feelings and communicating effectively with each other
+- Expressing feelings and communicating effectively with each other

-- Maintaining friendships and participating in social activities and networks
+- Maintaining friendships and active participation in social activities and networks

-- Receiving supports from extended family members, teachers, friends, community leaders, or neighbors (all these are called informal supports)
+- Receiving supports from extended family members, teachers, friends, community leaders, or neighbors (informal supports)

 Supporting Military Families

-During deployment, many changes take place within the family and young children may not be able to fully understand them.
-Learning of deployment is often stressful for military families, and there is not always the time hoped for planning, organizing or working through the strong emotions involved.
-Children struggle with feelings of confusion, fear, sadness and loss.
-Infants and toddlers are just as likely to experience these emotions as older children, although they are unable to verbally express their feelings.
+During deployment, many changes take place within the family that may make it difficult for young children to fully understand.
+Learning of deployment is often stressful for military families, and there is not always enough time for planning, organizing or working through the strong emotions involved.
+Children struggle with feelings of confusion, fear, sadness, and loss.
+Infants and toddlers are just as likely to experience these emotions as older children, although they may be unable to verbally express their feelings.